olekuz/tyk-docs/tyk-docs/content/tyk-cloud/using-plugins/setup-control-plane.md

 {{< note warning >}}
 **Warning**
-We recommend you restrict your IAM user as much as possible before sharing the credentials with any 3rd party, including Tyk-Cloud.
+We recommend you restrict your IAM user as much as possible before sharing the credentials with any 3rd party, including Tyk Cloud.
 See [IAM User Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) for more details.
 {{< /note >}}

 ```.json